tomhendra/dotfiles/README.md

 1. Perform a clean install of macOS.
 See Apple Support articles [here](https://support.apple.com/en-gb/guide/mac-help/mh27903/mac) and [here](https://support.apple.com/en-us/HT204904) for instructions.
 2. Ensure you are logged into the App Store (`mas signin` has been [broken for years](https://github.com/mas-cli/mas/issues/164)).
 3. Install Bitwarden manually, enable the extension in Safari and login to GitHub.
+4. Install Xcode CLT manually, since `xcode-select --install` doesn't work on M2 + Sonama, for me at least)
-4. Run `curl -ssL https://git.io/tomdot | sh` in the terminal and buckle up!
+5. Run `curl -ssL https://git.io/tomdot | sh` in the terminal and buckle up!

 ## Post-Installation